learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-lessons-learned/index.md

 Many thanks to [Manabu Sakai](https://twitter.com/manabusakai)'s blog post that was a huge inspiration and to [Valentin Ouvrard](https://twitter.com/Valentin_NC) for investigating the issue with the iptables propagation.

-If you liked the article and you want to know more, subscribe to our newsletter!
+If you liked the article, you should stay tuned for more!
+Subscribe to our newsletter!